Photo gallery

 The Common Hazel has bright green, fairly rounded foliage which appears in spring after the striking display of long yellow catkins or “lambs tails” in Jan/Feb time.
 The hazelnuts are produced in abundance throughout the summer, finally ready for harvesting in the autumn.

-Whether planted as a hedge, or an individual specimen, Corylus avellana benefits from routine coppicing to just 5-10 cm above the ground, on a five-year cycle.
-This is best done after the catkin display in Feb/March and whilst you will sacrifice the nut crop for that season, coppicing will invigorate growth.
+Whether planted as a hedge or an individual specimen, Corylus avellana benefits from routine coppicing to just 5-10 cm above the ground, on a five-year cycle.
+This is best done after the catkin display in Feb/March, and whilst you will sacrifice the nut crop for that season, coppicing will invigorate growth.
 The tree will grow back quickly and be more vibrant and full in response.
+It is considered a fast-growing shrub, especially when coppiced regularly.

 Mature Height: 3-7m